 - Any changes made in Control Panel will appear live in the overlays.

 - This process is the same for all overlays.
-All overlays need to be dragged over to the Overlay Preview Window - except the Control Panel and the Network Control Panel.
+All overlays need to be dragged over to the Overlay Preview Window - except the Control Panels (sport, team and network).

 If you have any additional questions, contact our support team by calling (859)-215-7979 or clicking 'New Support Ticket' at the top of this page.